Chimney Flashing Repair Services Near New Haven & Fairfield Counties: Trust Total Chimney Care

 If you are concerned about chimney leaks, flashing is one of the first places to investigate.
 The seam between your chimney stack and roof is an obvious place for water to get in.
 Even if the flashing was correctly installed, it can break down over time or become damaged by storms or animals.
 If you are planning to install a new roof on your home, remember that your flashing will need to be inspected to see if it needs to be repaired or replaced.

 There could be other areas in your chimney or on your roof that are allowing water to leak into your home.
-Professional inspection, repair and/or waterproofing may be needed, so call the experts at Total Chimney Care today.
+Professional inspection, repair, and/or waterproofing may be needed – we can help.